 Body lice are about the size of a sesame seed, and you will definitely see them crawling on your skin.
 THESE are the ‘dirty’ lice.
 They usually infest people who are unable to wash regularly or put on clean clothes, and they are passed around in dirty, overcrowded conditions.
 They lay their eggs in clothing seams and live on human blood.

 The solution to body lice?
 Get out of the homeless shelter, take regular baths and put on clean clothes.
-Not you?
+Not you – you don’t live in a homeless shelter with hundreds of other people, you bathe more than once a year and you have at least semi-regular access to a washing machine?
 Okay, you likely don’t have body lice.

 All three are different insects.
 Head lice do not become body lice.

 Don’t get near someone who has them or you’ll get them.